guhan/zerotociso/docs/NETWORKTOPOLOGIES.md

 ![Network Toplogies](/images/network-topology-types-1024x536.png)

+## Point-to-Point Topology:
+Point-to-point topology involves a direct connection between two devices, such as a dedicated link between routers or a computer and a printer.

 ## Ring
 In a ring topology, devices are connected in a closed loop.
 Each device is connected to exactly two other devices, creating a circular pathway for data.
 Failure of one device can disrupt the entire network.